Bedrock-OSS/bedrock-wiki/docs/meta/deferred-qna.md

 -   **Q**: Similar to <https://discord.com/channels/523663022053392405/1210250265895243807>, I think it would be cool if blocks could have 3 pbr textures and config, one for each dimension.
 This would help enhance each dimension to be unique.

-    Having point light emit different colours based on dimension as one example
+    Having point light emit different colors based on dimension as one example

     This is similar to my Molang post, but currently there is no molang query to detect dimension as far as I know